iTwin/itwinjs-core/docs/learning/backend/CodeService.md

 - Every iTwin may have an external `CodeService` index.
 - A `CodeService` holds the set of known Codes, and properties of the Codes, for entities in its iTwin.
-- Every entity with a Code must have a Guid.
+- Every entity with a Code must have a federation Guid.
 That is its identity in the `CodeService`.
 - The rules for acquiring/reserving/validating new Codes are *not* the responsibility of the `CodeService`.
 It is generally expected that some other "master code service" (e.g. an enterprise ERP system) will create new Codes.
 The `CodeService` merely records them and enforces that Codes within it are unique.
 - In the absence of some other master code service, a `CodeService` can be used as an *index* for creating new unique codes.
 - The Codes in a `CodeService` may originate from external coding systems or from iModels.
 Therefore a Code in a `CodeService` may or may not relate to an element in an iModel.
 - Every iModel may have only one `CodeService`.
 It must be for its iTwin, or one of its iTwin's parent iTwins.
-- An iTwin may be comprised of one or more iModels, so code uniqueness may also span iModels (that is, a Code may not be available in one iModel because it is already used in another iModel in the same iTwin.)
+- An iTwin may be comprised of one or more iModels, so Code uniqueness may also span iModels (that is, a Code may not be available in one iModel because it is already used in another iModel in the same iTwin.)
 - If in element in an iModel with a `CodeService` has a Code, its `FederationGuid` must match the Guid in the `CodeService`.
 - Elements in different iModels of an iTwin *may* have the same Code.
 The `CodeService` does *not* record where/if Codes are used, and cannot be used to "find" elements.
 However, the `CodeService` does record the "origin" of a Code.
 If the origin was an iModel, there's a good chance that there is (or was) an element in that iModel with that Code.

 ### Internal Codes

 Internal CodeSpecs identify elements within an iModel that must have unique names.
 The internal CodeService index holds the set of extant values across all briefcase and (potentially) branches of an iModel to avoid conflicts.
-Before a new element that uses an Internal CodeSpec may be added, it the Code value must first be *reserved* in the Internal Code index of the `CodeService`.
+Before a new element that uses an Internal CodeSpec may be added, the Code value must first be *reserved* in the Internal Code index of the `CodeService`.

 ## CodeService's Role in the "Code Ecosystem"

-The purpose of the CodeService is to enforce uniqueness of Codes within an iTwin and to enforce that everywhere a Code is used, the correct `federationGuid` is stored on its element.
+The purpose of the CodeService is to enforce uniqueness of Codes within an iTwin and to enforce that everywhere a Code is used, the correct `FederationGuid` is stored on its element.
 It does not provide any way of telling whether or where Codes are actually *used* on a project (though the `origin` property can give a clue where it *may* be.)

 Many organizations will have an [ERP](https://en.wikipedia.org/wiki/Enterprise_resource_planning) system or some other "authority" used for managing their assets and identifiers.
 The usual workflow is to obtain "codes" from that system, and then enter their properties (CodeValue, CodeId) in the CodeService so they are tracked at the iTwin level. `CodeService` is not a replacement for an ERP, asset management, or inventory system.
 It merely stores values obtained from those systems.